Request For Accommodations

 Physical Mobility Impairment

-Requests for reasonable accommodations for physical mobility impairment may be submitted on the (opens in new window)Request for Accommodations Request for Accommodations form to the ADA Contact Person for the designated court location.
+for Accommodations form to the ADA Contact Person for the designated

 The ADA Contact Persons will facilitate requests for accommodations.